 The European Economic and Social Committee (EESC), an official advisory body of the European Union, published its opinion on “Transport and Tourism in 2020 and beyond”.
 It recommends policy measures to help the boating and nautical tourism sector in its recovery and return to growth after COVID-19.
 The opinion was adopted by the plenary of the European Economic and Social Committee (EESC) on 18th September with a majority of 217- 2.
 The body, representing employers, workers and civil society forms an integral part of the EU’s decision-making process through its recommendations.

 Led by rapporteur Panagiotis Gkofas, the opinion calls for measures to support the tourism and transport sector survive and recover from the impact of COVID-19.
-This includes calls for a harmonised approach to travel restrictions, a strategic plan to implement economic and other support measures and tax relief for businesses.
+This includes calls for a harmonised approach to travel restrictions, a strategic plan to implement economic, tax relief and other support measures for businesses.
 The opinion also includes several measures specific for the boating and nautical tourism industry that EBI has been calling for.

 - Recognition and support to tourism sectors offering non-mass and outdoor tourism, such as nautical tourism, to speed up recovery of the wider tourism sector and protect jobs